userver-framework/userver/scripts/docs/en/userver/tutorial/grpc_service.md

 ## Step by step guide

 In this example, we will write a client side and a server side for a simple `GreeterService` from `greeter.proto` (see the schema below).
-Its single `SayHello` method accepts a `name` string and replies with a corresponding `greeting` string.
+The service has 4 methods.
+Its methods accept a `name` and reply with a `greeting`: @ref samples/grpc_service/proto/samples/greeter.proto

 ### Installation